ganelson/inform/README.md

 but this is not where development on them is done, and no pull requests will be accepted.
 (Note that these are not git submodules.)

-* inform6 - the Inform 6 compiler (used by I7 as a code generator) - from [https://github.com/DavidKinder/Inform6], maintained by [David Kinder](https://github.com/DavidKinder)
+* inform6 - The Inform 6 compiler (used by I7 as a code generator). - __version 1634 '5th March 2016'__ - from [https://github.com/DavidKinder/Inform6], maintained by [David Kinder](https://github.com/DavidKinder)

 * inform7/Internal/Templates - template websites for Inform 7's 'release as a website' feature
-	* inform7/Internal/Templates/Parchment - from [https://github.com/curiousdannii/parchment], maintained by [Dannii Willis](https://github.com/curiousdannii)
+	* inform7/Internal/Templates/Parchment - Z-machine in Javascript - __version 'Parchment for Inform 7 (2015-09-25)'__ - from [https://github.com/curiousdannii/parchment], maintained by [Dannii Willis](https://github.com/curiousdannii)

-	* inform7/Internal/Templates/Quixe - from [https://github.com/erkyrath/quixe], maintained by [Andrew Plotkin](https://github.com/erkyrath)
+	* inform7/Internal/Templates/Quixe - Glulx in Javascript - __version 'Quixe for Inform 7 (v.
+2.1.2)'__ - from [https://github.com/erkyrath/quixe], maintained by [Andrew Plotkin](https://github.com/erkyrath)

-	* inform7/Internal/Templates/Vorpal - from (part of) [https://github.com/vorple/inform7], maintained by [Juhana Leinonen](https://github.com/vorple)
+	* inform7/Internal/Templates/Vorple - Multimedia in Javascript - __version 'Vorple'__ - from [https://github.com/vorple/inform7], maintained by [Juhana Leinonen](https://github.com/vorple)

 ### Binary resources (such as image files)